jfriedly/foreign-currency/README.rst

 Pakistan
 ''''''''
-The Pakistani rupee was originally subidivded into 16 annas, each of which was further subidivided into 4 pice, each of which was further subdivided into 3 pie.
+The Pakistani rupee was originally subdivided into 16 annas, each of which was further subdivided into 4 pice, each of which was further subdivided into 3 pie.
 In 1961 though, the currency was decimalised, with one rupee being subdivided into 100 pice.

 Peru